kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Who thinks I'm here because some awful memory is about to return?
 - Is anyone gonna do anything now?
 Or is this what women and girls and boys and babies can expect until Mother Nature whoops our arses?

-## Bali

-### Holiday Inn

-- The hotel was *packed* with agents, Americans, Australians, Brits, Indians, Israelis (pretend ones probably), my lovely Turkish friends.
-- I was wondering if they were going to run out of agents.
-- I did start seeing faces I've seen before, and I'm certain some of the faces on the beach turned up the following week for yoga too.
-- Some of them got a bit excited at times - the Americans/Brits - and I had to tell them to stop fannying around, which was funny, everyone laughed.

 ### The staff adore me

 - From the very first day the staff were exceptional towards me.
 - I had put my *Dr.* status on Booking.com some time before, so they all thought I was a medical doctor.
 - Every time I went to breakfast, or lunch, or dinner, or to the pool, or to fitness classes, they all would exclaim *Dr Katharine!* in a celebratory manner as I walked in.
 - It was a bit disconcerting at first, but then I started to like it, a lot.
-- I was famous in the hotel amongst the staff and I knew them all by name.
+- I ended up famous in the hotel amongst the staff and I knew them all by name.
+- They were lovely.
 - And then, the mousses must have not liked this very much, or perhaps it worried them, because there were suddenly a few new staff who had been instructed to be rude to me, and it was so obvious and orthogonal to the true staff vibe I knew it was mousse activity immediately.
 - But why?
 - When I was telling my story at Loka Yoga (for the cameras, obviously) in the garden, I told them about this loving quirk of my three week stay at the Holiday Inn, Nusa Dua.
 - Honestly, the staff there treated me like their own family and I fell in love with a great deal of them.
-- I saw a surprised concern flash over Taryn's face when I was telling her about this, something her ear piece was telling her no doubt.
+- I saw a surprised concern flash over Taryn's face when I was telling her about this, doing an impression of their celebratory greetings they made every day I came to eat at the restaurant, something her ear piece was telling her no doubt.
 - They loved me there and it was reciprocal.
 - I was famous!
 - I put the extremely good mood of the place, of me, and of the staff around me who knew me as *Dr. Katharine* down to even the agents getting into the vibe, just a little, they couldn't help it.
+- One of the staff told me I was *shining*, and I expect I was.

-### Elon is at the hotel
+### Elon visits the hotel

 - It's the full moon, less than a week before the [Loka Yoga spy razzmatazz](july.md#loka-yoga).
 - The agents are getting excited.